 Academic Contribution: Does the proposed study have the potential to make a significant contribution toward advancing knowledge in the field and existing body of research?
 Does it seek to answer new questions or introduce novel methods, measures, or interventions?

-Policy Relevance: Does the study seek to address questions crucial to understanding pressing issues on what works to advance gender equity in developing countries?
+Policy Relevance: Does the study seek to address questions crucial to understanding pressing issues on what successful development of AI technologies in emerging country contexts looks like?
 What are the likely broader implications?
 Is there potential for the proposed work to be scaled up by policy partners and/or others?

 Technical Design: How well does the research design proposed and/or to be developed appropriately answer the questions outlined in the proposal?